MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/how-to-enable-a-text-message-notification-channel.md

 ## Next steps

-* To designate when to send notifications and the addresses to which the notifications should be sent to, review [How to Create Notification Subscribers](how-to-create-notification-subscribers.md)
+* To designate when to send notifications and the addresses to which the notifications should be sent to, review [How to create notification subscribers](how-to-create-notification-subscribers.md)

 * Create a [notification subscription](how-to-create-notification-subscriptions.md) to define the criteria, notification channel, and subscribers that will receive the notification.

-* To create an email notification channel, see [How to Enable an Email Notification Channel](how-to-enable-an-email-notification-channel.md).
+* To create an email notification channel, see [How to enable an email notification channel](how-to-enable-an-email-notification-channel.md).

-* To create a command channel notification, see [How to Enable a Command Notification Channel](how-to-enable-a-command-notification-channel.md).
+* To create a command channel notification, see [How to enable a command notification channel](how-to-enable-a-command-notification-channel.md).

-* To create an instant message notification channel see, [How to Enable an Instant Message Notification Channel](how-to-enable-an-instant-message-notification-channel.md).
+* To create an instant message notification channel see, [How to enable an instant message notification channel](how-to-enable-an-instant-message-notification-channel.md).